 First grade is a time of giant steps and active involvement for children.
 Students are becoming confident young learners who thrive for more knowledge.
 They are eager to learn and share what they know.
 The first grade classroom environment is a place that is comfortable, inviting, and motivating.

 A major emphasis for the year is reading, in which a balanced literacy approach is used.
 Reading and writing are often integrated into science, social studies and mathematics lessons.
-Individualized reading experiences within the classroom are enhanced with the use of the Reader's Workshop and is complemented by the use of Writer's Workshop which teaches reading and writing skills through whole group as well as individualized instruction.
+Individualized reading and writing experiences within the classroom are enhanced with the use of the Reader's and Writer’s Workshop which teaches reading and writing skills through whole group as well as small group and one-on-one instruction.
+Direct instruction is also provided in phonics and spelling.
 An extensive library is available for the students.

-First graders benefit from the expertise of specialty teachers in the areas of Spanish, music, P.E., art, and spiritual nurture.
-Participation in whole school music presentations, chapel interpretations of scripture readings, and several in class presentations enhance the development of the children’s confidence and poise.
+First graders benefit from the expertise of specialty teachers in the areas of Spanish, Music, P.E., Art, and Spiritual Nurture.
+Participation in music presentations, chapel interpretations of scripture readings, and several in-class presentations enhance the development of the children’s confidence and poise.

 Homework consists of language arts, math, and reading, but does not exceed 20 minutes a night.
 Assignments reinforce lessons taught during class.